Journal of Midwifery and Reproductive Health

 Authors

-3- Medical Ethics Department, School of Medicine, Shahed University, Tehran, Iran.
+3 Assistant Professor, Department of Medical Ethics, School of Medicine, Shahed University, Tehran, Iran

-4- Department of Biostatistics, Faculty of Allied Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+4 a) Full Professor, Proteomics Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran b) Department of Biostatistics, School of Allied Medical Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Abstract